GroverW/test-driven-tetris/README.md

 │   ├── constants                   # Constants to define game settings
 │   └── utils                       # Utilities (randomize, getEmptyBoard)
 └── js
-    └── Game                        # Base game class used by frontend and backend └── Board                   # Base board class used by frontend and backend └── Piece               # Creates and gets new pieces
+    ├── Game                        # Base game class used by frontend and backend │   └── Board                   # Base board class used by frontend and backend │       └── Piece               # Creates and gets new pieces └── ClientMessage               # Manages the display of flash messages for errors / notices

 frontend                            # Wrapping folder for front-end ├── helpers